-Scenarios that face prohibitive barriers should be eliminated by applying "Step 2 - Barrier analysis" of the latest version of the "Combined tool for identification of baseline scenario and demonstrate additionality" agreed by the CDM Executive Board.
+Scenarios that face prohibitive barriers should be eliminated by applying "Step 2 - Barrier analysis" of the latest version of the "Combined tool to identify the baseline scenario and demonstrate additionality" agreed by the CDM Executive Board.

-- If there is only one alternative scenario that is not prevented by any barrier, and if this alternative is not the proposed project activity undertaken without being registered as a CDM project activity, then this alternative scenario is identified as the baseline scenario. - If there are still several alternative scenarios remaining project participants may choose to either: - Option 1: go to step 3 (investment analysis), or - Option 2: identify the alternative with the lowest emissions (i.e. the most conservative) as the baseline scenario.
+- If there is only one alternative scenario that is not prevented by any barrier, and if this alternative is not the proposed project activity undertaken without being registered as a CDM project activity, then this alternative scenario is identified as the baseline scenario. - If there are still several alternative scenarios remaining project participants may choose to either: - o Option 1: Go to step 3 (investment analysis), or - Option 2: Identify the alternative with the lowest emissions (i.e. the most conservative) as the baseline scenario.